AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 ### Column Sparkline Chart

-A Column Sparkline is a kind of column chart with minimum funcionality enabled by default.
+A Column Sparkline is a kind of column chart with minimum number of options enabled by default.
 This type of spaklines is worth using when we analyze something that might have negative values: for example, profit of a company, or sum of positive and negative review for a product.

 You can easily switch types: